Nursing Workplace Culture: Change Begins With You

 If bullying is tolerated or silently condoned in your workplace, the organizational culture is toxic If leaders ignore the value and importance of individual contributions, that’s another sign of an unhealthy workplace.

 If you work in a large hospital, each individual unit has its own subculture.
 Beyond that, various groups of staff -- nurses, physicians, aides -- also have subcultures of their own.

-Have you ever walked onto a new unit and realized that something feels different?
+Have you ever walked into a new unit and realized that something feels different?
 You may have noticed that when you come to work on this particular unit, things just feel good; you see that nurses help one another, laugh and smile frequently, and camaraderie and cooperation are just how people go through their day.
-This may seem like a dream, but for some it’s a reality.
+This may seem like a dream, but for some, it’s a reality.

 You’ve also probably walked onto units where you feel like you have to watch your back at every moment; the aides are unhelpful, the nurses whisper and gossip, and no one ever offers help to anyone else, unless they’re members of the same clique.

 In a negative culture, a so-called “queen bully” might rule the roost and set the tone for everyone.
 Sadly, management may be so intimidated by her that they consciously turn a blind eye, allowing her to be free of any oversight or control.

 Subcultures are also permeable.
 Let’s say that bullying and incivility between nurses are silently tolerated on a particular unit.
 Certain nurses are bullied or harassed regularly, and other nurses appear to be immune to the bullying, play a complicit role, or they themselves are also bullies.
 When the aides observe the nurses sniping at each other, this behavior trickles into the team of aides and their internal power dynamic -- bullying than “infects” the aide team and undermines the overall culture.
 In this case, incivility becomes the norm.